-So again here’s the best and worst picks for Christmas dinner from my fave website (and books) Eat This, Not That!
+So again … for several years now … here’s the best and worst picks for Christmas dinner from my fave website (and books) Eat This, Not That!
 I would’ve done Hanukah too … and I don’t know WHAT’s a “best” there because EVERTHING is done with Schmaltz AKA chicken fat (possibly why I was sooo butterball [pun intended] when I was a kid).
 But it’s already past.

 Eat This, Not That!‘s whole idea is … if you make better choices for some of the things you eat … especially at this time of year … you’ll at least maintain your weight until New Year’s.